tfij/tfij.github.io/_posts/2017-01-30-Micro-monolith-Anti-pattern.md

 Microservice-base architecture gains in popularity every day.
 This approach has many advantages.
-The most important are independent deployments, shortened and simplified deploy pipeline, limiting communication between teams and technology freedom.
+The most important advantages include: independent deployments, shortened and simplified deploy pipeline, limited communication between teams, and technology freedom.
-That core advantages support quick delivery of new features.
+These core advantages support quick delivery of new features.
 Microservices, of course, bring also a lot of challenges.
-Wrong approach to these can ruin the benefits of microservices.
+Wrong approach can ruin all microservices benefits.
-It's also transform an architecture in some kind of a rotten architecture which I call distributed monolith or **micro-monolith anti-pattern**.
+It can also transform the architecture to some kind of rotten architecture which I call distributed monolith or **micro-monolith anti-pattern**.
-Symptoms of that anti-patter are following situations:
+Following situations are the symptoms of anti-pattern occurrence:

 - An implementation of a new feature requires changing of many services developed by many teams.
 - It's impossible to deploy single service (it is required to synchronize deploy of many services).
 - A requirement of a specific framework for all services.

-This article discuses micro-monolith anti-pattern and dangers which come with that.
+This article discuss micro-monolith anti-pattern and dangers which come with that.

 # Micro-monolit on the frontend level